polcak/jsrestrictor/docs/blogarticles/crawling_results.md

 | https://tsargrad.tv/          | Performance.prototype.now       |  99 445                |     1               |  99 444    | 100,00%        |

 ## Measurement results for opensource websites only

-When crawling the web, we specifically focused on one subcategory of websites - opensource websites.
-[The Gentoo repository](https://gitweb.gentoo.org/repo/gentoo.git/tree/) served as a database of opensource websites for us.
-From each open source project listed in this repository, we selected the HOMEPAGE attribute to create a list of opensource websites to crawl.
+As this project focuses on free and open source software, we compared the general results with a list of pages connected to free software or open source.

+We collected the list of the home pages from [Gentoo repository](https://gitweb.gentoo.org/repo/gentoo.git/tree/).

-We tried to visit all 5 271 collected opensource websites.
-4 528 homepages of opensource websites were successfully visited in both modes - with and without uBlock Origin.
+We tried to visit all 5 271 collected websites.
+4 528 homepages were successfully visited in both modes, with and without uBlock Origin.
 More than 11 000 000 JS calls were intercepted and stored into 2 [SQLite databases](https://nextcloud.fit.vutbr.cz/s/yoLa5rcGzkgbSka) that have a total size of over 3 GB.

 Only the first 10 lines of the analysis results are usually listed below.
 Complete tables with all rows can be found in the [results stored on the server](https://nextcloud.fit.vutbr.cz/s/LWANmRxoXc5YYzy).